-Yes, Cloudhouse supports application Containers on vSphere Virtual Machines (desktop and server operating systems) and application Containers running on VMware’s Horizon.
+Yes.
+Cloudhouse supports Containers on vSphere Virtual Machines (desktop and server operating systems) and VMware’s Horizon.

 Do you support Mac, Android or Windows Mobile?

-No, Cloudhouse offers Containers for Windows Applications only, running on a full desktop operating system.
+No. Cloudhouse Containers are for Windows applications only, running on either server or desktop versions of Windows.

-Do you work with clouds other than Microsoft Azure, for example Amazon Web Services, Google, IBM Cloud?
+Do you work with cloud services other than Microsoft Azure, for example, Amazon Web Services, Google, IBM Cloud?

-Yes, we are cloud agnostic, and only require a supported Windows Operating Systems.
+Yes.
+We are cloud agnostic and only require a supported Windows Operating System.

 What about Current Branch, and Current Branch for Business updates for Windows 10?

-Since the release of Windows 10, Microsoft updates have not affected our components, or caused an issue with an application in a Cloudhouse Container.
+Since the release of Windows 10, Microsoft updates have not affected our components or caused any issues with an application in a Cloudhouse Container.
 The level of abstraction and the compatibility provided by our Containers helps customers with their Evergreen strategy, and we expect this trend to continue.
-We do test our software with early access, and insider preview builds that Microsoft make available to us so that we can identify and resolve issues in advance.
-We recommend organisations continue to test Windows Updates prior to releasing to their production systems, in case there is a change that affects a feature used by their application.
+We do test our software with early access and insider preview builds that Microsoft makes available to us so that we can identify and resolve issues in advance.
+We recommend organisations continue to test Windows Updates before releasing to their production systems in case there is a change that affects a feature used by their application.

-Why use Cloudhouse and not Microsoft App-V, VMware ThinApp?
+Why use Cloudhouse and not other solutions such as Microsoft App-V or VMware ThinApp?

 Cloudhouse provides compatibility and redirections to enable otherwise incompatible applications to run on modern Microsoft platforms.
-Containers can help incompatible desktop applications run on a server operating system.
-For customers who want to standardize on App-V, once our Containers have been used to solve the compatibility issue it can be packaged using App-V for delivery.
+Our Containers can help incompatible desktop applications run on a server operating system.
+For customers who want to standardise on App-V, once our Container has been used to solve the compatibility issue, it can be packaged using App-V for delivery.

 Do you have case studies with other customers in my sector?

-Cloudhouse provide 24x7 support cover, please refer to your Support contract for terms and conditions of cover.
-Customers with a valid support contract can find details for contacting Support on http://www.cloudhouse.com/support.
+Cloudhouse provides 24x7 support cover.
+Please refer to your Support contract for the terms and conditions of cover.
+Customers with a valid support contract can find details for contacting Support on our Customer Support page.

-How do I provide feedback on the product?
+How do I provide feedback on the product and documentation?

-- Feedback on Product Documentation and Knowledge Base can be provided https://docs.cloudhouse.com/contact-us
+- Use our Support Feedback page to provide feedback on our Product Documentation and Knowledge Base.

 Licensing and Usage